Making Content Accessible

 self.scroll_changed_in_tab = True

-Here I’m shifting the scroll position to ensure that the object is SCROLL_STEP pixels from the top of the screen, though a real browser will likely use different logic for scrolling up versus down.
+Here, I’m shifting the scroll position to ensure that the object is SCROLL_STEP pixels from the top of the screen, though a real browser will likely use different logic for scrolling up versus down.

-Example of focus outline
+Figure 5: Example of focus outline.

 But ideally, the focus indicator should be customizable, so that the web page author can make sure the focused element stands out.
-In CSS, that’s done with what’s called the “:focus pseudo-class”.
+In CSS, that’s done with the :focus pseudo-class.
 Basically, this means you can write a selector like this:

 div:focus { ... }